VasilyMarkov/MIPT-Cpp-master-course/PersistentBST/README.md

-# String implementation
+# Persistent Binary search tree
-This project consists a string_twine class that concatenate at O(logN).
+This project contains a Persistent Binary search tree implementation that supports one-time operations undo and redo.
+Also for the int type an optimized version flat tree.

 ## Dependencies and requirements
 > Project requires at least C++20. \